+No ship strikes of blue whales were recorded in the most recent 5-year period, 2011-2015, but there was one ship strike serious injury of an unidentified large whale during this same period (Carretta et al. 2017a).
 Ship strikes were implicated in the deaths of four blue whales and the serious injury of a fifth whale between 2009 and 2013 (Carretta et al. 2015).
 Five deaths occurred in 2007, the highest number recorded for any year.
 The remaining four ship strike deaths occurred in 2009 (2) and 2010 (2).
-One additional whale was seriously injured in 2010 and its prorated serious injury value is 0.56 (Carretta et al. 2013, 2014).
-During 2009-2013, there were an additional two serious injuries of unidentified large whales attributed to ship strikes, some of which may have been blue whales (Carretta et al. 2015).
-No methods have been developed to prorate the number of unidentified ship strike cases to species, because identified cases are likely biased towards species that are large, easy to identify, and more likely to be detected, such as blue and fin whales.
+No methods have been developed to prorate the number of unidentified whale ship strike cases to species, because identified cases are likely biased towards species that are large, easy to identify, and more likely to be detected, such as blue and fin whales.
 Most observed blue whale ship strikes have been in the southern California Bight, where large container ship ports overlap with seasonal blue whale distribution (Berman-Kowalewski et al. 2010).
 Several blue whales have been photographed in California with large gashes in their dorsal surface that appear to be from ship strikes.
-Including ship strike records identified to species and prorated serious injuries, blue whale mortality and injuries attributed to ship strikes in California waters averaged 0.9 per year during 2009-2013 (Carretta et al. 2015).
+Including ship strike records identified to species and prorated serious injuries, blue whale mortality and injuries attributed to ship strikes in California waters was zero during 2011-2015 (Carretta et al. 2017a).
 NOAA previously implemented a mitigation plan that includes NOAA weather radio and U.S. Coast Guard advisory broadcasts to mariners entering the Santa Barbara Channel to be observant for whales, along with recommendations that mariners transit the channel at 10 knots or less.
 The Channel Islands National Marine Sanctuary also developed a blue whale/ship strike response plan, which involved weekly overflights to record whale locations.
-Additional plan information can be found at http://channelislands.noaa.gov/focus/alert.html.
 Documented ship strike deaths and serious injuries are derived from actual counts of whale carcasses and should be considered minimum values.
 Where evaluated, estimates of detection rates of cetacean carcasses are consistently quite low across different regions and species (<1% to 17%), highlighting that observed numbers are unrepresentative of true impacts (Kraus et al. 2005, Perrin et al. 2011, Williams et al. 2011, Prado et al. 2013).
-Due to this negative bias, Redfern et al. (2013) stress that the number of ship strike deaths of blue whales in the California Current likely exceeds PBR.
+Due to this negative bias, Redfern et al. (2013) stress that the number of observed ship strike deaths of blue whales in the California Current likely exceeds PBR.
+Ship strike mortality was recently estimated for blue whales in the California Current (Rockwood et al. 2017), using an encounter theory model (Martin et al. 2015) that combined species distribution models of whale density (Becker et al. 2016), vessel traffic characteristics (size + speed + spatial use), along with whale movement patterns obtained from satellite-tagged whales in the region to estimate encounters that would result in mortality.
+The results of this study were published while this report was being prepared and the results will be fully incorporated into the draft 2018 stock assessment report for this species.